Today’s podcast is about 4 ways to find more joy, beat the blahs, and embrace happy homeschooling.

 Listen to your inner intuition.

 Moms, our inner intuition is powerful- and we know it.
 Anytime I’m unsure of what to do regarding making a choice: whether it’s a curriculum choice, choosing a new coop or park day group, choosing which activities we’re involved in, I realize the brevity of the choices I’m making.
-And my intuition has a huge role to play in choices I make that affect our homeschool.
+And my intuition has a huge role to play in the choices I make that affect our homeschool.

 Sometimes you might feel a strong urge to stop an activity or pull out of a homeschool group.
 Sometimes you need to make a major change in your curriculum or homeschool routines.
 Whatever you need to do, your inner intuition will help guide you.